 When you discuss your treatment plan with your doctor, you can ask if your treatment goals are feasible.
 Your doctor can look at your medical history and test results.
 But what if you are trying to self-treat?
 What if you want to remove the causes of your gout instead of seeking gout treatment?

 Every person has their own different checks that they need to do now.
-These differ depending what you have chosen to include in your plan.
+These differ depending on what you have chosen to include in your plan.
 For preventing gout pain returning, I explain chronic gout treatment checks below.
-For stopping gout pain, you need to consider these acute gout treatment checks…
+For stopping gout pain, you need to consider these acute gout treatment checks.
+But first, 2 updates…

 Acute Gout Treatment Checks